New +s directory permissions lead to failing is_file() in template path resolution

-#2 Updated by Claus Due almost 2 years ago
+#2 Updated by Claus Due over 2 years ago

 However, in resolveFileInPaths() using is_file() probably is also wrong, because of it checking on i.e. "Footer.html" and "Footer".
 Last one is a directory and exists, but I think is_file() returns false on a directory?

 No - one is a file with a format as extension, the other is a file check without extension.
 The method finds files and must never return folder names.

 Apart from that I can't say exactly what the reason for +s is but maybe that's caused by your httpd's umask rather than TYPO3 itself?

 #3 Updated by Gregor Favre over 2 years ago

 I created a test PHP script which extracts the TYPO3 core like in the UpdateService of the install tool:

 $unpackCommand = 'tar xf ' . escapeshellarg('typo3_src-8.7.6.tar.gz') . ' 2>&1'; exec($unpackCommand);